 Masoretic Text of the Hebrew Bible

-Scholarly Knowledge, Drollery or Esotericism?
-The Masora of the Hebrew Bible in its Various Material Properties
+The Masora Text of the Hebrew Bible in its Various Material Forms in Western Europe

 The aim is to clarify whether the relationship between the Masora in the Biblical manuscripts and the Masora traditions presented either in the form of lists or in isolation mirrors a relationship of ‘permanency’ in the textual tradition (liturgical tradition: synagogue) conserved in the Biblical artefact, and of ‘(varying) reception’ in an expanded field of application (commentary; grammar: Lehrhaus).